cblanquera/mcp/README.md

-# Stackpress Context Provider
+# Chris MCP

-Experimental MCP server implementation to provide Stackpress context to AI utilities like cline.
+A context provider on how I program.
+Basically the AI version of me for AI utilities like cline.

 ## 1. Install